-Today, through DRCOG, more than 50 local governments are represented in a continuing, cooperative and comprehensive transportation planning process for all modes of transportation in the region along with the Colorado Department of Transportation (CDOT), the Regional Transportation District (RTD), the Regional Air Quality Council and others.
+Today, through DRCOG, almost 60 local governments are represented in a continuing, cooperative, and comprehensive transportation planning process for all modes of transportation in the region along with the Colorado Department of Transportation (CDOT), the Regional Transportation District (RTD), the Regional Air Quality Council (RAQC), and others.
 Ongoing planning addresses both short-term needs through the Transportation Improvement Program (TIP) and the long-term vision for the region presented in the Regional Transportation Plan (RTP) and Metro Vision.
 The Unified Planning Work Program details the activities of the transportation planning partners.
 DRCOG's transportation planning process supports Metro Vision while incorporating state and federal practices and regulations.

 Transportation planning for the Denver region is a continuing, cooperative and comprehensive process.
 To learn more, read Transportation Planning in the Denver Region.

 DRCOG is committed to meaningful public engagement.
 This includes public engagement and participation in transportation and personal mobility planning.
 Click here to learn how to get involved.
 DRCOG's Public Engagement Plan can be viewed here.

 Looking to the Future - Mobility Choice Blueprint